We Only Represent Clients In Michigan

 Is It Illegal for Two Minors to Have Sex?

 In Michigan, the laws regarding sexual activity among minors are strict.
 According to state law, engaging in sexual intercourse with anyone under the age of 16 constitutes a criminal offense.
 This rule applies to individuals of any age, including minors themselves.
-Consequently, if two 15-year-olds participate in sexual activity with each other, both are technically committing a crime under Michigan law.
+This applies regardless of the gender or age of the other participant, meaning that even if both individuals are minors, the conduct may technically be illegal.

 This legal stance is based on the age of consent, which is firmly set at 16 years old in Michigan.
 The age of consent is the minimum age at which an individual is considered legally old enough to consent to participation in sexual activities.
 Therefore, sexual relations involving anyone below this age are considered statutory offenses, irrespective of mutual consent or the proximity of age between the participants.